Short Breaks

 Universal settings (or ‘mainstream services’) can provide short breaks which benefit all children and families – for example, leisure activities provided at the child’s school or through local community groups and organisations.

-Universal settings are available to use without an assessment and offer a wide range of activities and a chance for children with SEND to mix with non-disabled peers.
+Universal settings are available to use without an assessment and offer a wide range of activities and a chance for children with disabilities to mix with non-disabled peers.
 These settings include:

 - after school activities